All In for National Reconciliation Week 2026

 The theme for National Reconciliation Week 2026 is All In, a call for all Australians to commit wholeheartedly to reconciliation every single day.

-All In makes clear that reconciliation is not a spectator sport, and that all of us must step away from the sidelines and take action to make change.
+All In makes clear that reconciliation is not a spectator sport and that all of us must step away from the sidelines and take actions that create change.

 The #NRW2026 campaign was created in collaboration with Carbon Creative, a First Nations-owned and operated marketing and creative agency.